neon-bindings/rfcs/text/0000-node-api-borrow.md

 * Only applies to binary data and not `JsBox`
 * Always runtime checked

-### Generic type parameter in `Borrow` trait
+### Generic type parameter in `TypedArray` trait

-This would allow us to implement `Borrow` multiple times for a single type.
+This would allow us to implement `TypedArray` multiple times for a single type.
 For example, borrowing `JsBuffer` as `u8` or `u16`.
 However, it comes at two significant ergonomic issues:

 * Complicates the definition of the trait when used as a bound
 * User *must* hint at the type they want to borrow, even when there's only a single implementation